-Infliximab products cross the placenta, and have been detected in the serum of infants up to 6 months following birth.
+As with other IgG antibodies, infliximab products cross the placenta.
+Infliximab products have been detected in the serum of infants up to 6 months following birth.
 Consequently, these infants may be at increased risk of infection, including disseminated infection which can become fatal.
-At least a six-month waiting period following birth is recommended before the administration of live vaccines (e.g., BCG vaccine or other live vaccines, such as the rotavirus vaccine) to these infants [see Warnings and Precautions (5.15)].
-Cases of agranulocytosis in infants exposed in utero have also been reported [see Adverse Reactions (6.2)].
+At least a six month waiting period following birth is recommended before the administration of live vaccines (e.g., BCG vaccine or other live vaccines, such as the rotavirus vaccine) to these infants [see Warnings and Precautions (5.13)].
+Cases of agranulocytosis in infants exposed in utero have also been reported [see Adverse Reactions (6.3)].

 Pediatric Crohn's Disease

-Infliximab has been studied only in combination with conventional immunosuppressive therapy in pediatric Crohn's disease.
-The longer term (greater than 1 year) safety and effectiveness of infliximab products in pediatric Crohn's disease patients have not been established in clinical trials.
+Infliximab has been studied only in combination with conventional immunosuppressive therapy in pediatric CD.
+The longer term (greater than 1 year) safety and effectiveness of infliximab products in pediatric CD patients have not been established in clinical trials.

 Pediatric Ulcerative Colitis

-The longer term (greater than 1 year) safety and effectiveness of infliximab-products in pediatric ulcerative colitis patients have not been established in clinical trials.
+The longer term (greater than 1 year) safety and effectiveness of infliximab products in pediatric UC patients have not been established in clinical trials.